AT89/anhsolo/pages/gear.md

 ---

-  I have tried and tested a few gadgets and clothing that I love to take with me traveling.
+  I have tried and tested a few gadgets and clothing that I absolutely need to have with me while traveling.
+This is my gear, this is my equipment, this is what I upgraded to +10 and to have the perfect stats
   <p>My Motto is buy nice or buy twice.
 I have found that aiming for quality and buying things that would last me a lifetime is a more frugal strategy over the long term and better for the environment/less waste.
-  <p>I would love to share with you what I use for my travels.

   <br>
 <ul>
   <li class="gear_header"> Bags </li>